Pillar 3 Disclosure.

 Key Risk Categories

-Hilbert considers its operations to be prudent and risk-averse, with the business objective of achieving client satisfaction and financial strength of the company.
+Hilbert considers its operations to be prudent and risk-averse, with the business objective of achieving client satisfaction and the financial strength of the company.
 Hilbert’s is exposed to risks inherent in the Firm’s business and activities.
 The Firm has risk management policies, practices and reporting in place for each category of risk it is exposed to.
 The following inherent risks have been identified and analysed for their impact on Hilbert below:

-Credit Risk – The Firm’s main exposure to credit risk is the risk that custody and administration fees cannot be collected, and cash held with banks.
+Credit Risk – The Firm’s main exposures to credit risk is the risk that custody and administration fees cannot be collected, and cash held with banks.
 The Firm holds corporate cash with banks assigned high credit ratings.
 Hilbert carries out initial and ongoing due diligence on new clients, including assessment of their credit risk, and all of the current clients are appropriately regulated, further reducing our exposure to credit risk.
 Credit risk exposure is therefore considered low and can be mitigated by process controls and, if necessary, can be funded from its capital and liquidity provisions.

 Market Risk is the risk of loss due to adverse changes in the financial markets.
 Capital market fluctuations can have an effect on client activity and Assets Under Custody (AUC).
 Revenue earned by the Firm will be impacted by overall market performance and prices due to the practice of levying fees as a percentage of AUA.
 Hilbert also has limited exposure to market risk through foreign currency exchange rate movements for any assets held on the Firm’s Balance Sheet denominated in a foreign currency.
 Market Risk is mitigated therefore through the pricing structure and underlying client base, and exposure is therefore low.